Hooray for stats!

 because, let’s face it, that just misses the point…)

-Work with your Clients to specify their goals for Social.
-For example-able:
+Work with your clients to specify their goals for social.
+For example, set these sort of metrics by asking these sorts of questions:

 All of these are measurable and have a return that benefits your Client’s business.